UU-ER/AdOpT-NET0/docs/source/src_code/data_preparation/TemplateCreation.rst

 Template Creation
 =====================================

-The module ``template_creation.py`` is used to create templates for the model set-up and input data directory.
+The module ``template_creation.py`` is used to create templates for the model configuration and input data directory.
 Explanation on the methods for these can be found :ref:`here for the model templates <workflow_create-model-templates>` and :ref:`here for the input data templates <workflow_create-data-templates>`.